-Qom contains one of the holiest sites of the Fatema Maesume, the revered sister of Imam Ali ibn Musa Rida, a great Islamic scholar.
-A pre-emptive attack on Qom would do much to strengthen a coalition of against the West.– - the shrine of
+Qom contains one of the holiest sites of the Shiite Muslims – - the shrine of Fatema Maesume, the revered sister of Imam Ali ibn Musa Rida, a great Islamic scholar.
+A pre-emptive attack on Qom would do much to strengthen a coalition of Shiite and Sunni Muslims against the West.

 Over the weekend, Prime Minister Gordon Brown told the opening of the annual Labour Party conference in Brighton that Iran’s attitude “is the serial deception of many years.
 The international community has no choice but to draw a line in the sand.”

 He added that the alternative will lead to confrontation.

 England’s Foreign Secretary David Milliband said he would refuse to rule out military action against Iran.